linh5847/azure-terragrunt-terraform-github-action/INSTRUCTION.md

 There are few tasks need to complete before the GitHub Action CI/CD can take over.

-1. Whether to manually create the foolowing.
+1. Whether to manually create the following.

 Azure-Resource-Group
 Azure-Storage-Account
+Azure-App-Registration  for service principal.
 Azure-KeyVault
     KeyVault-Secret for ie